Code-Saturn/guide-repo/dbguide.md

 >Unfortunately, only android 11+.

 >[!IMPORTANT]
 >Before starting I would advise you have some basic knowledge of stuff.
+Something is being written for that too.

 ## TUI methods: